Modern Garden Ideas: 37 modern design ideas to transform your outdoor space

 Contrast and complement modern architecture with loose foliage and wilder plants for a less structured look.

-In the garden below, weathered clay pavers were used that recall historic gardens, alongside more rigid, formal structures.
+In this modern garden idea, weathered clay pavers were used that recall historic gardens, alongside more rigid, formal structures.
 Then, of course, to loosen things up a bit, there is always the swaying, fluidity of nature.

 20. Choose poured concrete for low maintenance